 A shuttle bus system received a high amount of interest from various stakeholders.
 Community members expressed varying interest in shuttle service based on wait time, with a preference for shorter trips and wait times of 20 minutes or less.
 Stakeholders were interested in regional shuttles that could serve multiple high demand locations and were also interested in using shuttles to support longer, one-way hiking or biking trail experiences.
 They noted that regional shuttles could promote equity by increasing Preserve access for senior citizens and people who don't own vehicles.
 Conversations with agency partners revealed that implementing a successful shuttle system would require significant staff and monetary resources and partnerships as well as strong communications, education, and marketing efforts.
-Based on past regional shuttles, including prior San Mateo County shuttle programs to parks, community support for shuttle service does not always translate to ridership.
-Marketing is important for a successful shuttle: people must be given incentives to use a shuttle or disincentives to drive to ensure ridership, e.g., limiting vehicular access at a trailhead parking lot.
+Based on past regional shuttles, including prior San Mateo County shuttle programs to parks, community support for shuttle people must be given incentives to use a shuttle or disincentives to drive to ensure ridership, e.g., limiting vehicular access at a trailhead parking lot.
 A persistent lack of bus drivers that is currently plaguing transit agencies may also affect shuttle program feasibility.